-Investigate the art and craft of image-making, & learn how predisposing ourselves to image can help bring clarity & depth to our writing, poetry & lives.
+Investigate the art and craft of image-making, and learn how predisposing ourselves to image can help bring clarity and depth to our writing, poetry and lives.

 Sometimes we begin a poem with a sharp idea, thought, or feeling, only to find ourselves lost in language too murky to navigate.
 Because the poem hasn’t traveled as far as it can toward the surprising and specific image, it gets stranded in the land of abstraction.
 In this workshop, we’ll investigate the art and craft of image-making, and we’ll learn how predisposing ourselves to image can help bring clarity and depth to our writing (not to mention our lives).
 In moving toward imagery and sensory detail, we cut through the cloudiness of abstraction so our poems can find their way.
 This workshop is suited for writers of all experience levels and will consist of discussion, exercises, and assignments designed to inspire specificity and hone your authentic voice.
 In giving feedback, we’ll take each poem on its own terms, offering each other specific, useful insights.
 Our conversations will be generous and specific, and will center on where the writing can gain ground by way of specific and surprising imagery.